flatpak/flatpak-docs/docs/extension.rst

 - ``add-ld-path`` adds a path relative to the extension prefix ``/app/extension_directory/foo/lib``, so that a library residing there can be loaded.
 This supports a single value.
+If the ``$LD_LIBRARY_PATH`` environment variable exists, the path here is appended to it, otherwise it is put in a ld config file in ``/run/flatpak/ld.so.conf.d``.

 - ``merge-dirs: plug-ins;help`` will merge the contents of these directories from multiple extensions using the same extension point.